rodrigodpl/Group-movement-tutorial/README.md

 ### TODO 1

 First, we need to start checking not only the walkability of the map but if there's any unit blocking our path.
-Use the function IsOcuppied() to check if there are any colliders in our way.
+Code the function IsOcuppied() to check if there are any colliders in our way.

 ### TODO 2

 Once we have found a tile we cannot go through, we need to find some other way to reach our destination.
-Calling again the pathfinder would be very slow, so let's develop a quick function the find the nearest available tile.
+Calling again the pathfinder would be very slow, so let's use a quick function the find the nearest available tile.
+The function is half done, you just have to finish it.

 ### TODO 3